-Pediatric endocrinologist Dr. Anne-Marie Kaulfers, assistant professor of pediatrics at the University of South Alabama College of Medicine, said treatment for Type I diabetes has dramatically changed in recent years.
+Pediatric endocrinologist Dr. Anne-Marie Kaulfers, associate professor of pediatrics at the University of South Alabama College of Medicine, said treatment for Type I diabetes has dramatically changed in recent years.

 Type I diabetes, also known as juvenile onset diabetes, is a lifelong disease that occurs when the pancreas